cpetrich/counterfeit_DS18B20/README.md

 * The die ciruit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
 The die size is significantly different from Family A1, so it's not a Maxim-produced DS18B20.

 ## MAX31820
+Maxim Integrated also produce the MAX31820 temperature sensor.
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A1 and Maxim-produced MAX31820 in software \[5\].

 ## Methods
 By popular request (Issue [11](https://github.com/cpetrich/counterfeit_DS18B20/issues/11)), this section is supposed to give background to (some of) the results and conclusions above.
 I'll add to it very slowly as time permits.